Slab tilings, flips and the triple twist: Introduction

+For domino tilings, there is another important local move besides the flip: the trit (\cite{segundoartigo,FKMS}).
+In order to perform a trit in a tiling $\bt$, search for three dominoes whose union is a $2\times 2\times 2$ cube minus two unit cubes in opposite vertices.
+The trit is then performed by removing the three dominoes and placing them back in the only other possible position.
+A trit always changes the twist by adding $\pm 1$, where the sign depends on orientation.
+The tiling in Figure~\ref{fig:cobtw} admits four possible trits, all of them taking us to tilings of twist $0$.

+There is no fixed finite set of local moves connecting all domino tilings which works for any contractible cubiculated region $\cR \subset \RR^3$.
+It is conjectured that any two tilings of a box can be connected by a finite sequence of flips and trits.
+It is known for large classes of boxes that this holds for \textit{almost all} tilings \cite{regulardisk}.
+It is also known that any tiling of a box admits at least one flip or trit \cite{HLT}.

+It is conjectured that for large boxes the twist follows a normal distribution.
+This is known to be true for boxes of size $L\times M\times N$ where $L, M \ge 4$ are even and fixed and $N$ tends to infinity \cite{normal}.
+In this case, it is also known that for almost all pairs $(\bt_0, \bt_1)$ of tilings with $\Tw(\bt_0) = \Tw(\bt_1)$ there exists a finite sequence of flips connecting $\bt_0$ and $\bt_1$.
+This implies that connected components under flips almost coincide with level sets of the function $\Tw$.
+Equivalently, within a (large) level set of $\Tw$ there exists a giant component.

-In order to facilitate visualization we choose to depict a three-dimensional slab tiling by floors, numbered from left to right.
-A slab which is contained in only one floor (named \textit{horizontal}) is represented as a $2\times 2$ light grey square and a slab which crosses two floors (named \textit{vertical}) is represented as two identical planar dominoes which have the same projection on the first floor, with the domino on the lower (left) floor painted dark grey and the domino on the upper floor (right) painted white.
+The aim of the present paper is to investigate related questions for \textit{slab} tilings of 3d regions.
+A slab is a $2\times 2\times 1$ cuboid.
+Let us draw a small example in Figure~\ref{fig:cob}.
+As for domino tilings, we depict a slab tiling by floors, numbered from left to right.
+A slab which is contained in only one floor (\textit{horizontal}) is represented as a $2\times 2$ light grey square.
+A slab which crosses two floors (\textit{vertical}) is represented as two planar dominoes.
+These two dominoes must have the same projection on the first floor.
+The domino on the lower (left) floor is painted dark grey and the domino on the upper (right) floor is painted white.

-We can define flips for slabs in the same way as for dominoes: we take two slabs which have a $2\times 2$ face in common, remove them from the region, and then place them back in one of the two other positions.
+We define \textit{flips} for slabs in the same way as for dominoes: we take two slabs which have a $2\times 2$ face in common, remove them from the region, and then place them back in one of the two other positions.

-The other objects of interest are \textit{mixed tilings}.
-Given a three dimensional region $\cR$, a mixed tiling is a decomposition of $\cR$ into horizontal slabs and vertical dominoes.
-Note we admit as mixed tilings the configurations where there are only horizontal slabs or only vertical dominoes.

-One may notice the mixed tiling in Figure~\ref{fig:mixed} can be obtained from the slab tiling in Figure~\ref{fig:cob} by slicing each vertical slab in half along a plane perpendicular to the paper.
-This process of slicing vertical slabs in half to transform a slab tiling into a mixed tiling can always be done.
-However, it is not always possible to undo this process in a well defined manner.
-For example, in Figure~\ref{fig:mixed} there are many ways to join the vertical dominoes which cross the first and second floor.
-Also, there are mixed tilings which do not come from any slab tiling, as in Figure~\ref{fig:mixednotslab}.